mayankjain04/billboard/README.md

 # Billboard

-*[Billboard](https://billboard.pythonanywhere.com) is a forum website created by @mayankjain04 using flask.
-It has a simple and user-friendly interface while maintaining some useful and advanced features.*
+*[Billboard](https://billboard.pythonanywhere.com) is a forum website created by @mayankjain04 using flask and MySQL.*

 Currently these features are implemented:
 * Easy to use navigation features.
 * An anonymous forum for posting text messages.
+* register and login pages
+* Updating username and account deletion.
+* View and Delete your submissions through Profile.

 These features are yet to be implemented:
-* register and login pages
-* unique usernames
+* iwashere
-* special username privileges like flair and highlights
+* special username privileges like background, flair and highlights.
-* sorting and searching in page
 * censoring certain words and phrases
 * dms and support for removal
-* account deletion.